manzolo/linux-builder/Readme.md

 ## ⚙️ Customization

-You can easily customize the project by changing the `KERNEL_VERSION` and `BUSYBOX_VERSION` variables at the beginning of the script.
+You can easily customize the project by changing the `KERNEL_VERSION` and `BUSYBOX_VERSION` variables at the beginning of the config.sh script.

 ## 📄 License